 A mechanical sewing machine like this is always a good choice for a beginner because they don’t break as much, and are considered to be durable.
 This model is one of the most basic ones on our list, but it comes with a good price tag.
 For such an affordable unit, this Spiegel comes with plenty of additional features that will prove useful.

 There are 32 utility and decorative stitches, which is more than enough for someone who is just starting to sew.
-This sewing machine comes with a top loading bobbin and one step automatic buttonhole maker.
+This sewing machine comes with a top-loading bobbin and a one-step automatic buttonhole maker.
 You can easily adjust the thread tension, stitch length and width.
-If you are sewing late, there’s a LED light to keep your work area well lit.
+If you are sewing late, there’s an LED light to keep your work area well lit.

 But, that’s not all.
 This model also has the ability to lower the feed dogs, so you can easily start freehand sewing.
 This machine is very light, only 12 pounds, so you can easily lug it around and store it away when you don’t need it.
 When you buy this machine, you get access to Spiegel’s app with tutorials, including the ones for beginners.
 It comes with a 1-year warranty.